 Throughout Idea Chíc’s history, we had worked hard to ensure that the brand experience was a priority, even over sales generated.
 Was this channel coming to jeopardize that value?

-Then the pandemic gave us pause (more here in our Lessons Learned in 2020 blog post.)
+Then the pandemic gave us pause.
 It forced us to ask: what do we really care most about?

 We discuss these two questions in detail, plus the future of micro-fulfillment, e-commerce, and social commerce trends to keep an eye on in this week’s episode of Your Brand Radio.